 Whatever the process turns out to be, for the sake of “our town” close watchfulness will be needed to ensure the General Plan modifications are resident-driven rather than developer-driven.

 - July 2019: Originally stated as the launch date for the consultant-facilitated “Listen and Learn” Tour, the schedule appears to have slipped.

-- Early 2020: Council to appoint a large (25-30 member) General Plan Advisory Committee to consider proposals to amend the General Plan based on the results of the “Listen and Learn” Tour.
+- Early 2020: At the conclusion of the “Listen and Learn” Tour, the City Council is expected to appoint a large (25-30 member) General Plan Advisory Committee to consider proposals to amend the General Plan.

 - June 25, 2019: City Council approved the contract with Kearns & West as Item 9 on their consent calendar (which to say, without comment).